 Reduced continuous enrollment post-candidacy doctoral students are defined as "full-time" for purposes such as, visa status, Federal financial aid, and assistantship eligibility.
 Students who do not maintain continuous enrollment post-candidacy will be required to seek reinstatement to their doctoral program, which is not guaranteed.
 If reinstated, conditions and fees may apply.
 Grades of "withdraw" do not meet the continuous enrollment requirement, and courses must be on the Plan of Study.
-OSU has a "Leave of Absence" policy to assist graduate students who need to interrupt their enrollment for reasons beyond their control, such as medical, personal, employment, and military service (http://gradcollege.okstate.edu/leave-of-absence-policy).
+OSU has a "Leave of Absence" policy to assist graduate students who need to interrupt their enrollment for reasons beyond their control, such as medical, personal, employment, and military service.